d-lynch95/CPH-calculator/README.md

 - Adding the Favicon to the website was done using help from [StackOverflow](https://stackoverflow.com/questions/4888377/how-to-add-a-browser-tab-icon-favicon-for-a-website)

+- The tutor support team from codeinstitute were extremely helpful in helping me to overcome bugs in my code.

  - I also received help from the following slack users for minor bugs or style changes inc21, Tatiana Ruffo, Dave T, Jo_ci and I received a lot of help and advice from my mentor Gareth McGirr and from Paul Thomas our cohort leader.